nih-cfde/announcements/2022/2022-11-28-announcements.md

 ## Cross-Pollination Meeting

 The next meeting will take place on **Tuesday, December 6th, at 2 pm ET/ 11 am PT**.
-The [meeting agenda](https://docs.google.com/document/d/1fxySKeOsQrHs8OyXY0z-Jv5KUbOrpzE7AcmziB9W8so/edit?usp=sharing) includes three CFDE Partnership Talks on the Gene-Centric Dashboard, Toxicology, and CLOVoc (Clinical Observations and Vocabularies.
+The [meeting agenda](https://docs.google.com/document/d/1fxySKeOsQrHs8OyXY0z-Jv5KUbOrpzE7AcmziB9W8so/edit?usp=sharing) includes three CFDE Partnership Talks on the Gene-Centric Dashboard, Toxicology, and CLOVoc (Clinical Observations and Vocabularies).
 Regular Cross-Pollination events take place on the first Tuesday of every month.
 View the [Cross-Pollination Schedule](https://docs.google.com/spreadsheets/d/1hQAeOLkivUZZnwZ_KxfGw3neezMaWbrPk9nnFiKfQGA/edit?usp=sharing) for more details.
 Email [support@cfde.atlassian.net](mailto:support@cfde.atlassian.net) if you would like to present.

 ## RFC - Building Ontology Sims